technology-studio/test-boilerplate-typescript/README.md

 Test boilerplate typescript

 # Contribution
 To add new changes, base your branch from `auto-update-dependencies` and also use it as a base for your PR.
 When the PR is merged, we can then sync the new changes from `auto-update-dependencies` to `master`.
+We can do that by creating a branch with a date (`YYYY-MM-DD-sync-master-with-auto-update-dependencies`) and creating another PR.